-6.2.1 BASE
+6.2.1 Base

 A door in the base of the antenna shall be provided for personnel to walk into the space located inside the base.
-The door shall be latchable open, and lockable.
+The door shall be lockable.
 The condition of "door open" shall be monitored by the ACU.